anki-code/xontrib-output-search/README.md

 * Press <kbd>Alt</kbd> + <kbd>F</kbd> hotkeys
 * Type `f__` and press <kbd>Tab</kbd> key

-If you you this key combination for another function and your muscle memory is strong just change the key before loading the xontrib:
+If you use this key combination for another function and your muscle memory is strong just change the key before loading the xontrib:
 ```
 $XONTRIB_OUTPUT_SEARCH_KEY='i'
 xontrib load output_search